 Do HDMI Splitters Really Work?

 As with many things, it’s about the quality of the HDMI splitter that you purchase.
 Some very cheap splitters aren’t going to work effectively.
-The image is going to be delayed, slow, and choppy, or may cut out entirely.
-Additionally, the quality of your image will be impacted by the quality of your cords; if you have bad HDMI cables, your splitter isn’t going to matter.
+The image will be delayed, slow, and choppy or may cut out entirely.
+Additionally, the quality of your image will be impacted by the quality of your cords; if you have lousy HDMI cables, your splitter isn’t going to matter.
 But if you get a good splitter, they will absolutely work.

 Will an HDMI Splitter Degrade the Picture or Audio Quality?

 It shouldn’t – but it can.
 A passive HDMI splitter may not have enough power to deliver the right picture and audio quality.
 You should also look at both the cord and the resolutions that the device supports.
 When adding audio/visual equipment, you should remember that the picture and sound will always have the quality of the worst component.
 You can have an expensive television and an expensive splitter, but if you have poor-quality HDMI cables, it won’t matter.

 A good HDMI splitter should not introduce lag, but a poor splitter might.
 If you see lag, it could be either the splitter box or the other HDMI device sending the signal to the splitter.
 A well-powered splitter will be able to process the split to the signal quickly on the fly.